|

 - Get the llamas attention by speaking softly and if

-available using a
+available using a bucket of feed

 - Walk up to the llama with your hands behind your back